in28minutes/getting-started-in-5-steps/README.md

     - Rename a Class - What suggestions are offered?
     - new Integer() - What suggestions are offered?
   - Ctrl + Shift + R (and T)
-  - Ctrl + Shift + L
   - F3 (Goto declaration)
   - F4 (Type Hierarchy)
+  - Ctrl + Shift + L
-- Step 3 : Important Features
-  - Views and Perspectives
+- Step 3 : Views and Perspectives
-  - Save Actions
-- Step 4 : Import a Maven Project
+- Step 4 : Save Actions
-  - We will this example - https://github.com/in28minutes/SpringMvcStepByStep
-  - Run basic maven commands
 - Step 5 : Code Generation
     - Alt + Shift + S
       - Getters and Setters